Growing Tomatoes: How to Grow Tomatoes from Seeds

 Growing healthy tomatoes is easy

 Tomatoes are more than just a hearty vegetable.
 Growing them is practically a rite of passage for serious and recreational gardeners alike.
 You get to show them off as well as eat them, and learning how to grow them successfully will really bolster your gardening skills.
-These simple steps will help you grow tomatoes from seed and help ensure your tomatoes are among the biggest on your block.
+Follow these simple steps to grow tomatoes from seed, and yours will surely be some of the biggest on your block.

 1. Start from Seed